equwal/LispBrain/README.md

 #How to install:
 - Make sure you have a Common Lisp implementation installed.
 I recommend [Steel Bank Common Lisp](http://www.sbcl.org/).
 - [ASDF](https://common-lisp.net/project/asdf/) must be installed.
 Many Lisps come with it installed (including [SBCL](http://www.sbcl.org/)).
-- Install this code into your ASDF load directory.
-The default on linux is `~/common-lisp/`:
+- Install this code into your ASDF *load directory*.
+The default on linux is usually `~/common-lisp/`:
 ```
 me@linux:~$ mkdir common-lisp
 me@linux:~$ cd common-lisp